Feilong-Agent/OneVision-Encoder/README.md

 ### LMM Probe Results

-Training on a mixed dataset of 740K samples from LLaVA-OneVision and 800K samples from LLaVA-Video SFT.
-The training pipeline proceeds directly to Stage 2 fine-tuning.
-We adopt a streamlined native-resolution strategy inspired by LLaVA-OneVision: when the input frame resolution matches the model's native input size, it is fed directly—without tiling or cropping—to evaluate the ViT's native resolution capability.
+We train the model on a mixed dataset comprising 740K samples from LLaVA-OneVision and 800K samples from LLaVA-Video SFT, proceeding directly to Stage-2 fine-tuning.
+Following a streamlined native-resolution strategy inspired by LLaVA-OneVision, input frames that match the model’s native resolution are fed directly into the network without tiling or cropping, allowing us to fully evaluate the ViT’s native-resolution modeling capability.

 <p align="center">
   <picture>